 At any stage we can change the range of fund options that are available.
 We reserve the right to close a fund.
 If you are invested in that fund, we will give you notice of that change.
-You will have the option to switch your investment into any of the other funds open at that time.
+It may happen however that, in order to protect customer values, we have to close a fund immediately without any notice.
+In this event, we will notify you as soon as possible after the fund closes.